eval-protocol/python-sdk/examples/apps_coding_example/README.md

 ## About Code Evaluation

-This example demonstrates how to create custom reward functions that reuse existing reward-kit functionality.
+This example demonstrates how to create custom reward functions that reuse existing eval-protocol functionality.
 The `main.py` file imports and wraps the built-in `evaluate_apps_solution` function, showing the recommended pattern for:

-- **Reusing existing functions**: Import from `reward_kit.rewards.apps_coding_reward`
+- **Reusing existing functions**: Import from `eval_protocol.rewards.apps_coding_reward`
 - **Adding customization**: Easy to extend with preprocessing or custom logic
 - **Maintaining simplicity**: Keep the core evaluation logic while allowing flexibility